Where in the world is THAT??”

 Here are a few teaser images just to whet your appetite.

-WARNING: Lots of food photos—I have been trying lots of new tastes here!
+WARNING: Many photos of food—I have been trying lots of new tastes here!

 And here is where Kyrgyzstan is: